Grand Ensembles of deterministic operators. II. Localization for generic `haarsh' potentials: Introduction. Formulation of the results.

-Further, for the purposes of the MSA, it is convenient to assume that \begin{itemize} \item $\thnk$ have a probability density; e.g. $\thnk$ are uniformly distributed in $[-1,1]$; \item the "amplitudes" $a_n$ of "generations" $(\thnk, 1\le k \le K_n)$ satisfy \begin{itemize} \item an upper bound, to ensure the convergence of the randelette expansion \item an appropriate \textit{lower bound}, to ensure that the contribution of the $n$-th generation of $\thnk$ is sufficient to wriggle the values of the potential $V(T^x \om;\th)$ via the randelettes $\thnk\ffink$ and thus to avoid possible "degeneracies"; \end{itemize} \item the supports of $\ffink$ have a diameter rapidly decaying as $n\to \infty$. \end{itemize} \pmn
+Further, for the purposes of the MSA, it is convenient to assume that \begin{itemize} \item $\thnk$ have a probability density; e.g. $\thnk$ are uniformly distributed in $[-1,1]$; \item the amplitudes $a_n$ of "generations" $(\thnk, 1\le k \le K_n)$ satisfy \begin{itemize} \item an upper bound, to ensure the convergence of the randelette expansion \item an appropriate \textit{lower bound}, to ensure that the contribution of the $n$-th generation of $\thnk$ is sufficient to wriggle the values of the potential $V(T^x \om;\th)$ via the randelettes $\thnk\ffink$ to avoid strong resonances; \end{itemize} \item $\diam \supp \ffink$ decay rapidly as $n\to \infty$. \end{itemize}

-Putting the amplitude of the $\ffink$ in the coefficient $a_n$, it is natural to assume that $|\ffink(\om)|$ is bounded.
-Further, in order to control the potential $V(T^x \om;\th)$ at any lattice site $x\in\Z^d$ or, equivalently, at every point $\om\in\Om$, it is natural to require that for every $n\ge 1$, $\Om$ be covered by the union of the sets where at least one function $\ffink$ is nonzero (and, preferably, not too small).
+Putting the amplitude of the $\ffink$ in the coefficient $a_n$, it is natural to assume $|\ffink(\om)|$ to be bounded.
+Further, in order to control the potential $V(T^x \om;\th)$ at any lattice site $x\in\DZ^d$ or, equivalently, at every point $\om\in\Om$, it is natural to require that for every $n\ge 1$, $\Om$ be covered by the union of the sets where at least one function $\ffink$ is nonzero (and, preferably, not too small).

 Notice that the dynamics $T^x$ leaves $\th$ invariant.